kizen/app-engine/README.md

 }
 ```

+In order for translated strings to appear, you'll need to pass the app's translation function to the `AppEngineProvider`.
+You can disable localization by leaving off this prop, and all text will appear in the default english language.

 ### Engine Usage

 Your app needs to be wrapped in the `AppEngineProvider`.
 This provider gives the internal components access to the worker runner, network requests, and other consumer-specific features, and adapts your application's common UI components like modals and toasts to a common API that plugins can use.